timkong98/timkong98.github.io/_pages/about.md

 My research interest lies in the mathematical modeling and numerical analysis of the electronic properties of two-dimensional materials, especially twisted bilayer graphene (TBG).

+2025-08: I am currently on the job market!